Skip to main content

 • Familial cardiomyopathy is suspected when a patient meets the diagnostic criteria on investigation (echocardiogram and ECG with or without an MRI) but non-familial causes are absent.
 In these cases, the patient may be offered diagnostic genomic testing.

-• A pathogenic genetic variant can be identified in 30%–50% of patients with familial cardiomyopathy, and this proportion is increasing as more variants are discovered.
+• A pathogenic genetic variant can be identified in 30%–50% of patients with familial cardiomyopathy.
+This proportion is increasing as more variants are discovered.

 • As inheritance is often autosomal dominant, first-degree relatives are likely to have a 50% chance of carrying the same variant.